jorioux/docs/docs/events.md

 !!! info "Updating an event location"

-    If the location of an event is changed, for example, if the event is moved to a different venue, all subscribed users will be notified of the change to ensure they are aware of the updated details.
+    If the location of an event is changed, for example, if the event is moved to a different venue, all subscribed members will be notified of the change to ensure they are aware of the updated details.

 ## :fontawesome-regular-calendar: Calendar View